I'm A Geriatric Neuropsychiatrist & Here's Why We Need To Redefine Loneliness

 People who are experiencing loneliness may feel like they are left out, they have no one to talk to, or nobody understands them.
 Other symptoms associated with loneliness include distress, anxiety, unhappiness, depression, fear of going out, reduced physical activity, and sometimes sleep problems.

 How does loneliness kill tens of thousands of Americans annually?
-It increases the risk of many fatal diseases including heart disease, diabetes, obesity, dementia, and depression with opioid abuse and suicides.
+It increases the risk of many fatal diseases1 including heart disease, diabetes, obesity, dementia, and depression with opioid abuse and suicides.

 How does loneliness change as you age?

 We typically think of loneliness as the inevitable affliction of aging, but the reality is quite different.
 In published research by myself and others, moderate to severe loneliness is present across the adult life span1—no age group is immune—but it is particularly intense during three age periods: late 20s, mid-50s and late 80s.

 The causes of loneliness are complex and multifaceted.
 There are genetic and other biological factors.
 But many sociodemographic variables are also involved, like the ability to engage with others and stress related to workplace or family relationships.
 That said, age certainly plays a role.